4: Chrysalis

 If that drone was paying attention, the sight of a worker drone charging toward it might’ve registered as somewhat novel, perhaps especially foolish.

-Blade was becoming gun barrel was becoming the latest confrontation of Uzi with her own mortality.
+That blade became a gun barrel, which became the latest confrontation of Uzi with her own mortality.

 “I know I made a big deal about doing this my own way,” Uzi half-thought, half-babbled as she watched the transformation take place.
 “But if there was ever a dramatically appropriate time for my destined robo-psychic powers to manifest, now would be a really good time.”

-There was a flash as the rifle fired a round.
+There was a flash, the rifle fired a round.

 The second debris pile was especially tall.
 The roachbot hit the ground and immediately skittered off.
 Roachbots could move surprisingly quickly.